-Do You Take Your Phone Into The Voting Booth?
+Can You Take Your Phone Into The Voting Booth?
+Here's A State-By-State Breakdown

 If you vote and don't post a selfie on social media, did it even happen?
+It's Election Day once again, and there are a few rules you should know before heading to the polls to vote.

-Unfortunately, snapping that selfie might be a misdemeanor in some states.
-The laws vary from state to state, but anything from taking photos in the voting booth, to snapping a picture with your ballot, to taking photos inside the polling station where you're voting might be off limits.
-Just like with voting, the best thing you can do is to be informed.
+For starters, snapping that selfie from your polling booth is a big violation and might be a misdemeanor in some states.
+While the laws vary from state to state, anything from taking photos in the voting booth, to snapping a picture with your ballot, to taking photos inside the polling station where you are voting might always be off limits.
+Just like with voting, the best thing you can do is to be informed, so we've broken down some of the rules around this for you.

+Advertisement

-Your best course of action is to pay attention to any signs that are at the polling station.
+First, your best course of action is to pay attention to any signs that are at the polling station.
 If they explicitly ask you to not take photos, you're better off just keeping your phone in your bag.
-When in doubt, ask someone.

-Advertisement
+In some states, photo-capturing can be a very serious way to get tossed out of a polling place.
+Before heading to a polling station or drop box, check out your local guidelines for taking photos, and if you snap a picture, make sure it's not disrupting the voting process for someone else.

-The following states do not allow the use of a phone in the polling station at all: Georgia (only in the voter booth), Iowa (only in the voter booth), Maryland, and South Dakota.
-That means you'll need to do any last-minute candidate research before you hit the polling place.
+But in case you are in doubt, here's a breakdown of states that do not allow the use of a phone in the polling station at all: Georgia (only outside the polling station), the same goes for Delaware, North Carolina, and Georgia.
+Some states are evening stricter: Arizona only allows selfies with your ballot, but nowhere inside or outside the polling station.
+As long as you are not impeding someone else's ability to vote, states like Iowa, Oregon, and New Hampshire are all for a good voter selfie.

-In Iowa taking a camera or cell phone inside the voter booth is considered a misdemeanor; however, photos of absentee ballots are allowed.
-The state law in South Dakota says that you are not allowed to "use any communication or photographic device in a manner which repeatedly distracts, interrupts, or intimidates any voter or election worker" within 100 feet of the polling station.
-This is also considered a misdemeanor.

-The following states do not allow selfies in the voting booth, polling station, or pictures of your ballot: Alabama, Arizona, Florida, Georgia, Illinois, Iowa, Maryland, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, South Carolina, South Dakota, Tennessee, Texas, and West Virginia.
+Since states vary in rules, these are the current states do not allow selfies in the voting booth, polling station, or pictures of your ballot: Alabama, Arizona, Florida, Georgia, Illinois, Iowa, Maryland, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, South Carolina, South Dakota, Tennessee, Texas, and West Virginia.

+While some states don't have explicit laws against selfies, they do have laws against sharing your completed ballot with other people, and a selfie with your ballot is doing just that.
+The following states allow selfies in the voting booth as long as your ballot isn't filled out: Alaska, Louisiana, Massachusetts, Minnesota, Mississippi, Missouri, Oklahoma, Utah, and Vermont.

 Advertisement